jussivirkkala/Blazor/README.md

 # EDF

 2024-11-23 .NET9.0.0 Blazor https://blazor.net  WebAssembly (WASM) app to read EDF https://www.edfplus.info/ header information.
 Progressive web app (PWA) for offline use in any mobile, PC, Mac browser.
 File is analyzed locally.
-It is hosted on https://jussivirkkala.github.io/Blazor-EDF/ and source code in https://github.com/jussivirkkala/Blazor-EDF.
+It is hosted in https://jussivirkkala.github.io/Blazor-EDF/ and source code in https://github.com/jussivirkkala/Blazor-EDF.

 Use Ctrl+F5 to force refresh.
 Install as PWA by clicking icon in the end of browser address bar.